Sloane Stephens: 2015: First WTA Tour title

-2016: Three WTA titles, foot injury
+2016: Three career titles, foot injury

 In the off-season, Stephens hired Kamau Murray to be her new coach.
 Their partnership proved successful immediately.
 At the Auckland Open, Stephens won her first tournament with the two of them together.
 Due to a rain suspension, she was forced to play the end of her semifinal match against No. 17, Caroline Wozniacki, as well as the entire final against Julia Görges on the same day to claim the title.
-Stephens would win two more WTA titles during the season.
+Stephens would win two more career titles during the season.
 Her second title of the year also came on hardcourt at the Mexican Open.
 Her third and last title of the year came on clay at the higher-level Charleston Open, a low-level Premier event.
 During the semifinals of this tournament, she defeated No. 2 Angelique Kerber, who needed to retire in the second set due to an illness.
 Part of her prize in Charleston included a car from the title sponsor Volvo, which Stephens was unaware of until after the tournament.

 In contrast to previous years where Stephens struggled at smaller tournaments while still doing well at bigger tournaments, she struggled at the Grand Slam tournaments and high-level Premier events in 2016.
 Her best Grand Slam tournament results of the year came at the French Open and Wimbledon, where she reached the third round at both events.
 She also lost in the first round of the Australian Open for the second consecutive year, this time to a qualifier.
 Her last tournament of the year was the 2016 Rio Olympics, which ended with a first round loss to Eugenie Bouchard.
 After the Olympics, Stephens revealed she had been hindered by a left foot injury for most of the year, for which doctors recommended time off to recover.
 She finally did end her season upon being diagnosed with a stress fracture.
 Although she was initially expected to only miss several months, it was later discovered that she would need surgery that would keep her out for the first half of 2017 as well.
-At the time of her last WTA event of the year at the end of July, Stephens was ranked No. 22 in the world.
+At the time of her last WTA Tour event of the year at the end of July, Stephens was ranked No. 22 in the world.